 On completion of the examination we mark the scripts, inform candidates of the outcome, and then pass all the paperwork to BCS.
 BCS supply the Certificate to successful candidates.

 For many candidates these exams can be their first for a long time.
 The "Art" of Examinations may be of help.

 We do not provide sample papers for candidates because these are what we accredit with BCS.
 Once accredited they are re-used so, obviously, we need to protect them.

-The BCS web site now holds a selection of sample questions per subject.
-There are links to these from the appropriate course description on this site.
+The BCS website now holds a selection of sample questions per subject.
+There are links to these in the sidebar.
 We strongly suggest that you test yourself against these questions and that you read our comments on them in order to understand how they differ from actual exam papers.
 See our critique of BCS sample questions.